What is a PDF: Format Characteristics

 Some common ways used to create PDF files include Adobe Acrobat, Microsoft Word's "Save As" feature, Icecream PDF Converter, and online services.

-The ease and extent of modifying a PDF document depend on the software you use and the specific file's properties (e.g., whether it is password-protected or has restricted permissions).
+The ease and extent of modifying a PDF depend on the PDF editor you use and the specific file's properties (e.g., whether it is password-protected or has restricted permissions).

 Here are some common programs and platforms to edit a PDF: